 Blogging has totally changed my life.
 But I didn’t feel like I was actually making a difference in anybody else’s life.

-As a result of this blogging mid-life crisis, I started DoSixFigures.com.
-It's aim?
-To help people start a blog, escape the 9-5 rat race and make serious money online - just like I did.
+As a result of this blogging mid-life crisis, I started DoSixFigures.com to help people start a blog and experience the six-figure lifestyle.

-This blog is my passion project that has been 15 years in the making.
+This blog is my passion project that’s been 15 years in the making.